yiyuma/technical-tutorials/Allgemein/Allgemein.md

+## POJO (Plain old java object)
+A normal java object class
+- cannot extend any other class.
+- cannot implement any interfaces.
+- no outside annotations.

+POJO is not Java Bean.
+Java Bean has some additional requirements.

+## Java Bean
+- has a public no args constructor.
+- Properties must be private.
+- Has public getters and setters
+- Must be serializable (has to implement Interface Serializable)

 ## REST
 **REST (REpresentational State Transfer)** is lightweight approach for communicating between applications.
 - REST calls can be made over HTTP.